Bestrijdingsmiddelenatlas (BMA) - Pesticide Atlas of Dutch surface waters

-- It forms the basis for many desktop studies to underpin risk assessments (e.g. the risks for dairy production) environmental regulations and policies;
+- It forms the basis for many desktop studies that underpin risk assessments (e.g. the risks of pesticides in surface waters for dairy production), environmental regulations and policies;

-- data and products from the Pesticide Atlas are an important input for exposure and toxicity research (in relation to ecosystem risk assessment), linked to the ecotoxicology research within EB.
+- Data and products from the Pesticide Atlas are an important input for exposure and toxicity research (in relation to ecosystem risk assessment), linked to the research Ecotoxicology within EB.
 Field experiments using the information of measured pesticides concentrations in the Dutch surface water are conducted in the Living Lab.

-Anticipated future research
+Ongoing and anticipated future research

 Ongoing and anticipated future research related to the Pesticide Atlas includes:

 - 3A’s - Analysis: trend & time series analysis, spatial analysis, big data analysis.
 This includes, for example, analyses that improve our understanding of the relationship between land use and pesticides in surface waters;